 You will be taught by a wide a range of teaching staff (profiles here), all experts in different aspects of acoustic engineer and audio technology and each bringing research and/or commercial expertise.

 Many students take a year’s industrial placement after the second year, which you arrange with our support.
-In 2012/13 students took placements at:
+Recent student placements include:

 Graduates from the Audio Acoustics degree course will become major players in the diverse world of sound, acoustics and audio.
 Starting salaries for graduates are in the range £20,000 to £30,000 and current industry demand for graduates is very high.